defano/wyldcard/README.md

 `textFont`    | Returns or sets the font (family) of the part.
 Uses the system default font if the specified font family does not exist.
 `textSize`    | Returns or sets the size (in points) of the part's text.
 `textStyle`   | Returns or sets the text style attributes of the part.
 Valid style attributes include `plain`, `bold`, `italic` (plus `strikeThrough`, `underline`, `subscript` and `superscript` when addressing fields).
 Provide a list to set multiple attributes together (i.e., `set the textStyle of me to "bold, italic"`)
 `visible`     | Returns or sets the visibility of the button (a Boolean value).
-When invisible, the part is not drawn on the screen and receives no messages from HyperCard.
+When invisible, the part is not drawn on the screen and receives no messages from WyldCard.
 This value can also be accessed using the `hide` and `show` commands.

 ### Buttons